 |

-Burgundy Iceberg on the left and Brilliant Pink iceberg on the right.
-These 'sports' of Iceberg, were discovered in Australia by Lilia Weatherly.
-They appear to have the same characteristics as their illustrious parent.
 Already we've noticed variations within these Iceberg sports.
 We've photographed Brilliant Pink Iceberg with strange differences in the way the colour displays - sometimes stripes, or blocks of white or the handpainted effect etc. Is there still some mutant gene action going on there?
 Burgundy Iceberg too; sometimes it has a white reverse.
 Makes you wonder, what next for the Iceberg Family?
+See here for another interesting Iceberg relation.

 |